AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translation-rules.md

 There are a number of additional properties that can be configured as part of your translation rules.
 In addition, you can specify your rules by hand as XML, which allows for more specificity and flexibility.

-Such features are generally note needed to get started localizing your headless content, but you can read about them further in the [Additional Resources](#additional-resources) section if you are interested.
+Such features are generally not needed to get started localizing your headless content, but you can read about them further in the [Additional Resources](#additional-resources) section if you are interested.

 ## What's Next {#what-is-next}